aurora-fw-archive/docs/CODESTYLE.md

 Use a space after these keywords: `if`, `switch`, `case`, `for`, `do`, `while`, but not with `sizeof`, `typeof`, `alignof`, or `__attribute__`.
 Also don't add spaces around (inside) parenthesized expressions.

 #### Pointers
-When declaring pointer data or a function that returns a pointer type, the preferred use of * is adjacent to the data name or function name and not adjacent to the type name.
+When declaring pointer data or a function that returns a pointer type, the preferred use of * is adjacent to the type name and not adjacent to the data or function name.
 For example:
 ```cpp
 char* name;
 unsigned int memory(char* ptr, char** retptr);